techgod/AirlineManagementSystem/Phase-2/README.md

 # AirlineManagementSystem

-airlines.sql has the create & insert commands. queries.sql has 8 basic queries.
+airline.sql has the create & insert commands. queries.sql has 8 basic queries.